Drama as pastor refuses to officiate wedding over medical tests

 Joyce Waithera and Paul Waithaka had already gone through two medical tests before the wedding as demanded by their officiating pastor, but their wedding did not proceed as planned.

-Apostle Jesse Karanja rejected the two results and allegedly ordered them to do tests at a clinic of his choice.
+Apostle Jesse Karanja of Mizpah House of Prayer in Bahati rejected the two results and allegedly ordered them to do tests at a clinic of his choice.

 The third medical test is said to have delivered different results, prompting the pastor to refuse to officiate the couple’s wedding.